-The Immigration & International Student Advice team are dedicated to the welfare of international students.
-We provide information and advice on non-academic welfare-related matters, including immigration and endeavour to provide opportunities that improve the international student experience and promote internationalisation on and off campus.
+The Immigration & International Student Advice team’s main area of expertise is in the immigration law and rules and offer specialised advice and information for international students and their dependants.
+We also offer a dedicated advice service for non-academic, welfare-related matters and endeavour to provide opportunities that improve the international student experience and promote internationalisation both on and off campus.

 We support all international students regardless of nationality, religion, gender, age, sexual preference or health status.
 Advice is offered free of charge and without discrimination.